aclist/wineclick/README.md

 While it is running, activate the same Wine prefix as the application and launch `wineclick.exe` with Wine. `wineclick.exe` can be located anywhere, but it must be adjacent to a plain text file called
 `wineclick`, which you should stage in your shell script before commencing input automation.

-Echo commands into the "wineclick" file to trigger input events.
+Echo commands into the `wineclick` file to trigger input events.

 # Usage